How to Apply

 Tip: Request transcripts to be sent to OptomCAS early in the application process to ensure timely completion.
 Your OptomCAS application does not need to be complete prior to sending transcripts.
 Submitting them late can potentially delay your application past our deadline.

 We require three letters of recommendation.
 All Letters of Recommendation need to be submitted to OptomCAS; do not send any Letters of Recommendation to Berkeley Optometry directly.
 The Letters of Recommendation are critical to your application.
-Suggested sources include:
+Please note: We do no accept committee/composite letters.

 - An optometrist who can state through documented experience that you have an understanding of the profession of optometry.